wenkaiingermany/NCE_03/Lesson_02.md

 ### Thirteen equals one
 equal:
 v. 等于
-He equaled the world record。
+He equaled the world record.
 Nobody equals him in strength.
 Nobody matches him in strength. n.
 In English she has no equal in her class.

-be / stand head and shoulders above sb be much better than others
+be / stand head and shoulders above sb. be much better than others

 adj.